VISIBLE INSTITUTE - RESEARCHERS

 PHILLIP WARNELL - VISIBLE INSTITUTE DIRECTOR

 Associate Professor in film, Phillip Warnell is an internationally renowned filmmaker and researcher, working at the intersection of a range of disciplines: film, art, photography, writing, philosophy and human-animal studies.
 His recent films and research projects have been financed by The Wellcome Trust, Leverhulme Trust, Arts Council England (ACE) and international co-production partnerships in France, Belgium and the USA.
 He has been collaborating with leading philosopher Jean-Luc Nancy since 2007.
-His award winning 2014 film ‘Ming of Harlem’ is an exemplar of screen-experimentation on human-animal investigations and collaborative form, in distribution through Soda Pictures in the UK.
+His latest film project ‘Intimate Distances’, will be screening from early 2020.
+His award winning 2014 film ‘Ming of Harlem’ is a canonic exemplar of human-animal collaboration, in distribution through Thunderbird in the UK.
 Phillip recently organised an ICA symposium and KSA launch event in March 2017, ‘Wild Minds’ with input by an international set of artists, filmmakers, philosophers and academics.
 Filipa Ramos' text on the film:

-His writings to date on cinema, animality and philosophy have been distributed in a range of publications, including 'Fearful Symmetry', film & ethics materialities in art & moving image (pending, 2018, Bloomsbury academic press, New York); an essay in a compendium on filmmaker Walerian Borowczyk ('The Beast with two backs', L'Ile d'Amour - Berghahn, 2015), a chapter interview in Zoo & Screen Media: Images of Exhibition and Encounter ('The Wild Inside', Palgrave 2016) and a book chapter on his ongoing collaborations (films, texts and photo works) with philosopher Jean-Luc Nancy ('Writing in the place of the animal', Jean-Luc Nancy and Visual Culture - Edinburgh University Press, 2015).
+His writings to date on cinema, animality and philosophy have been distributed in a range of publications, including ‘The Skin of Others’, Antennae Journal (pending 2019); 'Fearful Symmetry', Ethical Materialities in Art & moving Image (pending, 2019); an essay in a compendium on filmmaker Walerian Borowczyk ('The Beast with two backs', L'Ile d'Amour - Berghahn, 2015), a chapter interview in Zoo & Screen Media: Images of Exhibition and Encounter ('The Wild Inside', Palgrave 2016) and a book chapter on his ongoing collaborations (films, texts and photo works) with philosopher Jean-Luc Nancy ('Writing in the place of the animal', Jean-Luc Nancy and Visual Culture - Edinburgh University Press, 2015).

-Phillip Warnell is currently on a Radcliffe/Film Studies Centre fellowship at Harvard University, USA.
+Phillip Warnell was a Radcliffe/Film Studies Centre fellowship at Harvard University, USA in 2017-2018